The Heaven of Your Natural Afterlife: a More Revealing Look*

 What is it like to never wake up from a dream?
 None of us have ever experienced this.
 Suppose you’re having a dreamlike near-death experience (NDE)**, believing you’re in heaven, but then you die.
-Consequently, assuming all consciousness ends with death, you never consciously realize that your NDE has ended, i.e., that you’re not in heaven.
+Consequently, when all mortal material-based consciousness ends with death, you never consciously realize that your NDE has ended, i.e., that you’re not in heaven.
 You don’t “see” the NDE screen go blank!
 Although your NDE does indeed physically end, from your mind’s perspective you’re in your NDE forever.
 So, basically, an NEE heaven is an NDE that with death becomes for you both timeless and everlasting.

 Defining and desirable attributes